On Appell sequences of polynomials of Bernoulli and Euler type: Introduction

-In this paper we will study in particular a class of polynomials of the type (\ref {I.7}) constructed from the finite operator calculus, as formulated by G.C.
-Rota and S. Roman \cite{Roman}, \cite{Rota}.
-For a recent review of the vast literature existing on this approach (also known, in its earlier formulations, as the Umbral Calculus), see e.g. \cite{BL}.
-The \textit{Bernoulli--type polynomials of order q} considered here correspond to a class of formal power series $G\left( t\right) $ obtained from the \textit{difference delta operator of order }$q$ (denoted by $\Delta _{q}$ ) introduced in \cite {LTW1}, \cite{LTW2}.
-These polynomials, parametrized by a real variable $a$, are uniquely determined by the relations
+The first aim of this paper is to provide nontrivial realizations of polynomial sequences of the type (\ref{I.7}).
+In particular, we will focus on a specific class of Bernoulli--type polynomials, constructed using the finite operator calculus, as formulated by G. C. Rota and S. Roman \cite{Roman}, \cite{Rota}.
+For a recent review of the vast literature existing on this approach (also known, in its earlier formulations, as the Umbral Calculus) see, e.g., \cite{BL}.
+In other words, the \textit{Bernoulli--type polynomials of order p} considered here correspond to a class of formal power series $G\left( t\right) $ representing suitable \textit{difference delta operators of order }$p$ (denoted by $\Delta _{p}$ ).
+These delta operators have been introduced in \cite{LTW1}, \cite{LTW2}, where a version of Rota's operator approach, based on the theory of representations of the Heisenberg--Weyl algebra, has been outlined.
+In this paper we wish to further illustrate the connection between Rota's approach and the theory of Appell and Sheffer polynomials.
+The basic sequences associated with the delta operators $\Delta _{p}$ are here studied in detail and some of their combinatorial properties derived.
+In addition, their connection constants with the basic sequence $\left\{ x^{n}\right\} $ (and the associated inverse relations) define generalized Stirling numbers of the first and second kind.
+The problem of classifying all \textit{Sheffer sequences} associated with the delta operators considered in this paper is essentially open.